tfsec/tfsec.github.io/_docs/openstack/fw/no-public-access.md

 ---
+title: openstack-fw-no-public-access
-title: A firewall rule allows traffic from/to the public internet
+description: A firewall rule allows traffic from/to the public internet
 shortcode: openstack-fw-no-public-access
 legacy:
 summary: A firewall rule allows traffic from/to the public internet